-The world’s Least Developed Countries are in a race to deliver global development goals by 2030.
-This new decade needs to usher in a new global partnership to close the divide.
+The world’s Least Developed Countries are in a race to deliver crucial global development goals by 2030.
+This new decade needs to usher in a new global partnership to secure a better future for the world’s most vulnerable nations.

-Undertake a comprehensive appraisal of the implementation of the IPoA;
+Undertake a comprehensive appraisal of the implementation of the Istanbul PoA;

 Mobilize additional international support measures and action in favour of LDCs; and